 Taj Mahal 101

 Let’s start with some historical facts about the Taj Mahal.
 Taj Mahal is an ivory-white marble mausoleum and the resting place of Mughal emperor Shah Jahan and his third wife, Mumtaz Mahal.
 Constructed in Mughal architectural style, it took about 22 years to build between the years of 1632 and 1653.
 The cost was about 32 million rupees.
-28 types of jewels were used with brick-in-lime mortar veneered with red sandstone and marbles.
+28 types of jewels were used with brick-in-lime mortar veneered with red sandstone and marble.

 The emperor took inspiration from building the tomb white while grieving his wife’s death.
 Since then, numerous replicas could be seen in places all over South Asia and the Middle East from Bangladesh to Dubai.
 Shah Jahan is a powerful Mughal emperor in the 17th century and his wife passed away after giving birth to his 14th child, 30-hour labor, before the age of 40.
 He is obviously his favorite as he built such a spectacle dedicated to her, with his other wives and favorite servants buried in mausoleums outside of the Taj Mahal.